 On the long sweeping highway sections between the lower Blue Mountains to Bathurst, from Bathurst to Orange, and from Orange to Dubbo, there’s ample safe space to see just how well credentialed the Megane is.

 The rougher tarmac out west is a great test of chassis fluidity and the Megane’s five drive modes.
-Neutral or Comfort, for the most part, would seem to be a fair choice when choosing from the presets (there’s also Sport, Race and Personal).
+Neutral or Comfort, for the most part, would seem to be a fair choice when choosing from the presets (there’s also Sport, Race and Perso).

 The six speed transmission is an absolute gem of a thing to play with too.
 A short throw selector engages the six close ratio cogs, and having a super slick clutch mechanism with a real tactile feel helps too.